 Please use the Outreach Event Request Google Form to request our participation in an outreach event!

 Science from Scientists has partnered with the Whitehead Institute to offer week-long science programs that run over February vacations and during the summer months.
 These programs allow middle school students the chance to work closely with real scientists and explore different fields of science – from solving a mystery to exploring biology.
-Learn more about our Vacation Programs or contact email@example.com for registration information and pricing.
+Click on this link to learn more about our Vacation Programs.

 Science from Scientists presents an interactive stage show for audiences of all ages.
 The show features exciting science demonstrations and accompanying explanations of such experiments such as elephant toothpaste, chemiluminescence, the invisible giant, a bed of nails and explosive rocket cannons.
 Prior performances in The Hall at Patriot Place have been featured in the Boston Globe, plus the Foxborough Patch and Walpole Patch.

 We performed at Disney’s Epcot during National Engineers Week and the “Science Thrills Live” was featured in the AllEars.net blog.
 For an example of a Science Theater show and to see photos from our Disney performance, click here.
 Shows can be of varying lengths (20–60 minutes).
 Please contact us for more information, availability and pricing.